-- Use a broom to get into the top corners of the ceiling to get rid of any cobwebs. - Vacuum behind all furniture, including the sofa and behind your bed. - If you have a stained or really dirty carpet, it might be a good idea to book in a professional to shampoo it.
+• Use a broom to get into the top corners of the ceiling to get rid of any cobwebs.

+- Wipe down any skirting boards with a damp cloth. - Vacuum behind all furniture, including the sofa and behind your bed. - If you have a stained or really dirty carpet, it might be a good idea to book in a professional to shampoo it.
 It doesn't cost much and may save money from your deposit; ask your landlord whom they recommend. - Ask the landlord if windows should be cleaned before moving out if you don't do it this, it could come out of the deposit. - Clean the bathroom and leave it in mint condition.